Bizounce: Critical response

 "Bizounce" received mixed reviews from music critics.
 Mark Bautz of Entertainment Weekly described "Bizounce" as "a saucy hit single" and noted it as one of the album's highlights.
 A review in Billboard praised Olivia's vocals, saying she "has the mouth of a bad girl and the voice of an angel", and described the single as making her: "a bona fide R&B singer".
 SongQuarters' Paulina Bozek wrote that "Bizounce" established Olivia as a "powerful R&B/rap debutante".
 Shaheem Reid of MTV named the single an "anthem for women who are fed up wit their mates" while an article in Vibe magazine opined that it was a "hit heavy on attitude".
 Mulvey of NME commended the single as giving a "steely boot to a crap lover" in the style of TLC, Kelis, and Eve as well as being a "vicious kiss-off" and a "boudoir come-on".

 The Morning Call's Len Righi criticized "Bizounce" for being indicative of a negative trend in R&B music, where "the plaintive human voice in the throes of transcendent ecstasy or bottomless hurt is not nearly as important as the right attitude, hip-hop production and clothing".
 Righi negatively compared the single to music by R&B singer Aaliyah, saying they both emphasized style over substance.

 Commercial performance

 "Bizounce" was a commercial success in the United States.
-It peaked at number fifteen on the U.S. Billboard Hot 100 chart and number four on the U.S. Hot R&B/Hip-Hop Singles & Tracks chart.
+It peaked at number fifteen on the US Billboard Hot 100 chart and number four on the US Hot R&B/Hip-Hop Singles & Tracks chart.
 The single was Olivia's highest charting entry on the Hot 100 chart until her 2005 collaboration with rapper 50 Cent on "Candy Shop" became her only number-one single on the chart.
 Prior to the release and success of "Candy Shop", Fred Bronson of Billboard viewed Olivia as a one-hit wonder with "Bizounce" as her only previous success.
 In Canada, the single peaked at number sixteen on the Canadian Singles Chart.
 As of August 13, 2003, "Bizounce" has sold 415,000 copies.